craftcms/docs/README.md

 ## Writing Tips

-Most stock VuePress markdown extensions are supported here.
+Most stock VuePress Markdown extensions are supported here.
 See the [Markdown Extensions](https://v1.vuepress.vuejs.org/guide/markdown.html) page to learn more about linking, frontmatter, and highlighting lines in code samples.

 - Keep code block line lengths up to 85 characters long to avoid horizontal scrollbars.
 - Avoid placing highlighted code blocks `::: details` toggles because the performance is terrible in WebKit.
 Use our height-limited `<toggle-tip>` component instead.